Version Tests Code Climate Donorbox

 Commands

-All top level GET requests such as GET /foobar are commands and therefore are accessible by relays, for instance using !foobar on Matrix.
+All top level GET requests such as GET /foobar are commands and therefore accessible by relays, for instance using !foobar on Matrix.

 Responses have to be either of the following content types: